Seribii1o1/ML_Financial_Fraud_Detection/README.md

 RandomizedSearchCV (again, the choice is yours!)
 ○ Upon finding optimal hyperparameters, we should re-train our model using these hyperparameters, generate predictions for this new model, and output the subsequent F1 score for this classifier.
 4. Report
-○ To conclude this project, we should answer the following 5 questions in a separate document attached to your project:
+○ Five project conclusion questions answered in report file:
 i.
 Which insights did you gain from your EDA? ii.
 How did you determine which columns to drop or keep?
 If your EDA informed this process, explain which insights you used to determine which columns were not needed. iii.
 Which hyperparameter tuning strategy did you use?
 Grid-search or random-search?
 Why? iv.
 How did your model's performance change after discovering optimal hyperparameters?
 v.
 What was your final F1 Score?
 FAQ
-1. This project seems really ambiguous, how should I start?
-Part of being a successful technologist is figuring out how to start a project yourself.
-Oftentimes, we do not have frameworks to base our projects on, except for our own work.
-Therefore, we recommend that you look back to your previous TLABS and in-class labs to see which code could potentially apply to each part of this project.
+1. we recommend that you look back to your previous TLABS and in-class labs to see which code could potentially apply to each part of this project.
 Looking back to our first TLAB (Rental Price Prediction), it looks like we have some template code for at least our EDA.
 2. How am I supposed to run my analysis if I don’t include my dataset in GitHub?
 Keep in mind that just because something is not pushed to GItHub, does not mean that you will not be able to use it on your local machine (even if it is in your cloned git repository!)